 - Workplace accidents and safety violations: Employers must ensure workplace safety for employees.
 They may be held responsible for unsafe conditions or equipment.

 - Construction accidents: Construction sites are inherently dangerous places where workers face serious risks.
 If you suffer an injury while working on a construction site, we can help you hold the contractor or manager accountable.

 These are just some of the types of legal matters we handle.
 If you believe that another party’s negligence caused or contributed to your injuries, call the Fitch Law Firm today.

 We have a team member standing by to learn more about your accident and discuss your legal options in a free, no-obligation consultation.

 Our Columbus Personal Injury Attorneys Have a Track Record of Success

 A Columbus personal injury lawyer from the Fitch Law Firm will take over the legal work in your negligence claim the moment you sign on.
-As a full-service legal firm, our goal is for you to rest easy during this uncertain time in your life.
+As a full-service legal firm, we aim for you to rest easy during this uncertain time.

 Our attorneys will handle the legal side of your claim while you focus on your treatment and getting better.
-To get your complimentary initial consultation with a skilled attorney, contact our personal injury law firm today.
+Contact our personal injury law firm today to get your complimentary initial consultation with a skilled attorney.

 The Next Call You Make